pkhaire-nets/pkhaire-nets/README.md

 - 👋 Hi, I’m Prashant Khaire
 - 👀 I’m interested in troubleshooting
-- 🌱 I’m intrested in learning blockchain
+- 🌱 I’m interested in learning blockchain
 - 💞️ I’m looking to collaborate on C, C++
 - 📫 How to reach me khaireprashant3296@gmail.com